Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 * **Action**: Drag `ForegroundObjectPlacementRandomizer` and drop it above `RotationRandomizer`.

 You are now ready to generate your first dataset.
-Our current set-up will produce 100 frames of annotated captures.
+Our current setup will produce 100 frames of annotated captures.

 * **Action** Click **▷** (play) again and this time let the simulation finish.
 This should take only a few seconds.